Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plain.

 I want to go back to an audio soundbite here.

-Well, I don't have the exact date this.
+This is from, well, I don't have the exact date this.

-The date It's May sometimes.
+The date, it's May sometimes.

 No, July 6th.